Your Responsibility to your American Shorthair Breeders

 But more importantly, please be kind to our hearts.
 If you lost a grandchild — say your son and his wife were divorced and the wife cuts off all communication with you — that would hurt.
 You would feel sad, lost, a little panicky, so please be kind to us and let us know how and where our baby is.

-That’s how we feel when we lose track of an American Shorthair kitten.
+That’s how an American Shorthair Breeder feels when we lose track of an American Shorthair kitten.